 A critical factor affecting young oak seedling survival is competing vegetation.
-Adjacent plants, especially grasses, can use up so much of the available soil moisture that little is left for the seedlings.
-It is therefore recommended that a 2-3 foot radius circle around the planting spots be cleared of other vegetation.
-Another way of reducing weeds near seedlings is to place some type of mulch around the planting spots.
-Bark chips, straw, compost, mulching paper, or even black plastic can be used.
-Mulches have an added benefit in that they also help conserve moisture by reducing evaporation from the soil surface.
-In areas where water is accessible, several deep irrigations (2 gallons per seedling) during the late spring and early summer can also help ensure that the seedlings are not damaged by drought.
-Using a tree shelter greatly enhances a seedling's chance of survival (examples: Tubex; Tree-pee; Tree Sentry) preventing them from being browsed by animals.
+Adjacent plants, especially grasses use up so much of the available soil moisture that little is for the seedlings.
+It is therefore recommended that a 2-3 radius circle around the planting spots be cleared of othe vegetation.
+Another way of reducing weeds near seedling to place some type of mulch around the planting spots.
+B chips, straw, compost, mulching paper, or even black plas can be used.
+Mulches have an added benefit in that they help conserve moisture by reducing evaporation from the surface.
+In areas where water is accessible, several deep irrigations (2 gallons per seedling) during the late spring a early summer can also help ensure that the seedlings are damaged by drought.